 BiPAP stands for bilevel positive airway pressure.
 It reflects the machine's ability to deliver two distinct pressure levels: a higher pressure for inhalation and a lower pressure for exhalation.

-Q. What Are the Types of BiPAP?
+Q. What are the Types of bipap machines?

 There are two main types of BiPAP therapy: